-It is important that you submit a copy of the current well child check/physical to your family advocate, home educator, child care provider or center administrator.
+It is important that you submit a copy of the current well-child check/physical to your family advocate, home educator, child care provider, or center administrator.
 Your child's physical is a thorough checkup of your child's overall health and development.
 This exam can lead to early identification and treatment of health problems.
-The medical professional should discuss your child's health history, developmental and family history, and any special concerns.
+The medical professional should discuss your shild's health history, developmental and family history, and any appairs a property and family history, and any appairs a property and family history.

+child's health history, developmental and family history, and any special concerns.
 The physical should include measuring your child's overall growth including, but not limited to: